dxw/playbook/guides/plugin-advisories.md

 If the issue is fixed:

-- [ ] Email the developer to thank them for the fix and let them know we'll be publishing.
 - [ ] Ensure that there's a note in the timeline of when the vendor first replied.
 - [ ] Update the timeline as appropriate, e.g. 2014-01-02: Vendor reported issue fixed in version 1.2.3
 - [ ] Update the timeline as appropriate, e.g. 2014-01-05: Advisory published
 - [ ] Mark the advisory from 'Reported' to 'Fixed'
 - [ ] Update the 'mitigation' section to say 'Upgrade to version X or later'
 - [ ] Add the CVE if it's come through.
-- [ ] Send the developer the CVE (if it's come through) and a link to the advisory.
-Suggest that they add one or both of these to their changelog.

 If the issue is NOT fixed: